Syria: Ancient antiquity

 The earliest recorded indigenous civilization in the region was the Kingdom of Ebla near present-day Idlib, northern Syria.
 Ebla appears to have been founded around 3500 BC and gradually built its fortune through trade with the Mesopotamian states of Sumer, Assyria, and Akkad, as well as with the Hurrian and Hattian peoples to the northwest, in Asia Minor.
 Gifts from Pharaohs, found during excavations, confirm Ebla's contact with Egypt.
 One of the earliest written texts from Syria is a trading agreement between Vizier Ibrium of Ebla and an ambiguous kingdom called Abarsal c.
 2300 BC.
 This is known as the Treaty between Ebla and Abarsal.
 Scholars believe the language of Ebla to be among the oldest known written Semitic languages after Akkadian.
 Recent classifications of the Eblaite language have shown that it was an East Semitic language, closely related to the Akkadian language.
 Ebla was weakened by a long war with Mari, and the whole of Syria became part of the Mesopotamian Akkadian Empire after Sargon of Akkad and his grandson Naram-Sin's conquests ended Eblan domination over Syria in the first half of the 23rd century BC.
+The Yazidi people have also lived in modern-day Syria since ancient times.

 By the 21st century BC, Hurrians settled in the northern east parts of Syria while the rest of the region was dominated by the Amorites.
 Syria was called the Land of the Amurru (Amorites) by their Assyro-Babylonian neighbors.
 The Northwest Semitic Amorite language is the earliest attested of the Canaanite languages.
 Mari reemerged during this period until conquered by Hammurabi of Babylon.
 Ugarit also arose during this time, circa 1800 BC, close to modern Latakia.
 Ugaritic was a Semitic language loosely related to the Canaanite languages and developed the Ugaritic alphabet, considered to be the world's earliest known alphabet.
 The Ugaritic kingdom survived until its destruction at the hands of the marauding Indo-European Sea Peoples in the 12th century BC in what was known as the Late Bronze Age collapse.